Michel Legrand: Musical theatre

 In 1997, Legrand composed the score for the musical Le Passe-muraille, with a book by Didier Van Cauwelaert.
 It premiered on Broadway in 2002 as Amour and was translated into English by Jeremy Sams and was directed by James Lapine.
 This musical was his Broadway debut and he was nominated for a Tony Award in 2003 for Best Score.
 Later he recorded Legrand Affair with Melissa Errico, a 100-piece symphony orchestra that included songs with lyrics by Alan and Marilyn Bergman.

 The world premiere of the new musical Marguerite from Alain Boublil and Claude-Michel Schönberg, the creators of Les Misérables and Miss Saigon, included music by Michel Legrand and lyrics by Herbert Kretzmer.
 Marguerite is set during World War II in occupied Paris, and was inspired by the romantic novel La Dame aux Camélias by Alexandre Dumas fils.
 It premiered in May 2008 at the Haymarket Theatre, London and was directed by Jonathan Kent.

 Discography

 Awards

-Legrand has won three Oscars (from 13 nominations), five Grammys, and was nominated for an Emmy.
+Legrand won three Oscars (from 13 nominations), five Grammys, and was nominated for an Emmy.
 His first Academy Award win was in 1969 for the song "The Windmills of Your Mind", followed with the Academy Award for his music for Summer of ’42 in 1972 and for Yentl in 1984.

 Following are a selection of the awards and nominations with which Legrand's works have been honored: